jrzaurin/RecoTour/README.md

 Normalized Discounted Cumulative Gain ([NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain)).

+**UPDATE 2**: I have included a script called `using_ncdg.py` that is intended to illustrate how one would use NDCG for the Ponpare Problem.

-Anyway, I hope the code here is useful to someone.
+I hope the code here is useful to someone.
 If you have any idea on how to improve the content of the repo, or you want to contribute, let me know.